nsbucky/echosign/README.md

 # Echosign
 Library for dealing with adobe echosign REST API v2.
 You can view the API docs here: https://secure.echosign.com/public/docs/restapi/v2

+## Api v3
+This library will not support the new v3 of Echosign.
+Please take a look at nsbucky/echosignv3 for work in progress.

 ## Requirements
 PHP 5.4, php ext-filter.
 Uses guzzlehttp as a transport, though you can plug in other ones if you want.